zdenek-jonas/microstream-scala-demo/README.md

-# microstream-scala-demo
-Microstream Scala Sample
+# Microstream Scala Sample Integration

 The aim of this mini project is to show the simple integration of Microstream technology in the scala programming language.